ChaoticAkantor/CARPG/README.md

 # Current Classes
 # Medic - Healer
 Toggles a healing aura with a very large radius, can heal yourself as well as friendly players and friendly NPC's.
+The minion class' best friend!
+Can also revive players and NPC's at double the normal drain rate when triggered.
-NPC healing is 3x stronger.
+NPC healing is 2x stronger.

 # Berserker - HP/Lifesteal Tank
 Toggles a bloodlust rage state, a scaling % of your AP is converted into bonus temporary HP and will allow you to overheal, you also gain lifesteal for a % of damage dealt, doubled if holding a melee weapon.